60. Work with triage attributes

-To see a complete list of the predefined triage attributes, see Attributes.
+To see a complete list of the predefined triage attributes, see Run attributes.

 To manage triage attributes: